These Vegan Dark Chocolate Marshmallow Cookies are decadent, simple to make and filled with gooey marshmallows. These cookies will please any crowd!

 Next, create a well in each mound.

-Finally, press the cookie dough around the marshmallows to hide them and roll into a ball.
+Now, press the cookie dough around the marshmallows to hide seal them in and roll into a ball.

-I actually find that these cookies are best kept at room temperature because if the marshmallows.
+I actually find that these Vegan Hot Cocoa Cookies are best kept at room temperature because of the marshmallows.

 So, I recommend storing them in an airtight container at room temperature for up to 4 days.